DMI Intensive Therapy FAQ – Dynamic Movement Intervention for Children | Germany

 DMI is a specialized physiotherapy approach that is used in clinical practice.
 Each exercise is individually adapted.

-2. Who is DMI suitable for?
+2. Who is DMI used for?

 DMI intensive therapy is aimed at children with neurological differences or developmental delays.
 Examples of conditions or motor challenges where DMI can be used include: